allisonscofield/mymovies/README.md

 # MyMovies

+**MyMovies** is a recommendations platform that lets individuals rate films and then predicts how others will rate that film.
+It uses a Pearson correlation machine learning algorithm to calculate the Pearson score based on the difference of two ratings in order to predict how other users will rate a certain movie.

 Find movies you love and compare your ratings with the Wizard!
 Let's see what your taste in movies is like.

 ### Table of Contents